Spring has arrived in Orlando for Walt Disney World, and that means that Epcot’s Flower and Garden Festival season has begun!

 3- Stop by the Butterfly Garden.
 You’ll find this place just past Club Cool on the right.
 It’s a giant tent that’s set up to house all the butterflies.
 They always play music from the Tinkerbell fairy movies which is such a nice touch.

 4- Passholders can grab their perks.
-Free Spring Mickey and Minnie Magnets are available at the Flower & Garden Festival for Annual Passholders.
-The Mickey one is available now, and then the Minnie one is available in April.
+Free Spring Magnets are available at the Flower & Garden Festival for Annual Passholders.
+There’s a Pluto one available now, and then Daisy will be offered starting April 11th.

-Pick up area is at the Fountain View Hallway in Epcot (behind Club Cool).
+Pick up area is at the Mouse Gear store, or at Port of Entry in World Showcase.
 Limit one of each per Passholder.
 While supplies last.
 Be ready to show your annual pass card & valid photo ID to collect magnets.

 5- Play the Honey Bee Scavenger Hunt.
 You can pick up this map at the Pin Station by the fountain, or at the Port of Entry store (it’s the one near the entrance to World Showcase but closer to Canada.
 Also where they have all the Festival merch too.)